bharaniabhishek123/h1b_statistics-master/src/README.md

 # Results

-Tested the code with  ./insight_testsuite/run_tests.sh and it is working fine.
+Tested the code with  all the years of data and it is working fine.
-However, the shell script is getting errored due to one condition:
-diff: ./insight_testsuite/temp/output/top_10_occupations.txt: No such file or directory
-diff: ./insight_testsuite/tests/test_1/output/top_10_occupations.txt: No such file or directory -f ./insight_testsuite/temp/output/top_10_occupations.txt
-[PASS]: test_1
-diff: ./insight_testsuite/temp/output/top_10_states.txt: No such file or directory
-diff: ./insight_testsuite/tests/test_1/output/top_10_states.txt: No such file or directory
-[PASS]: test_1 top_10_states.txt
-[Wed, Oct 24, 2018  8:42:46 PM] 1 of 1 tests passed
-./insight_testsuite/run_tests.sh: line 112: ./insight_testsuite/results.txt: No such file or directory